Gilgabunada/Programming-Odyssey/README.md

         ```
       - Choose a local path where you want to save the repository, then click **Clone**.
       <img src="https://github.com/Gilgabunada/Programming-Odyssey/blob/main/Step/path.png?raw=true" alt="My Image" style="max-width: 30; height: 30;"/>
+      - Dont Forget your path it will be useful later

 3. **Open Your Repository in GitHub Desktop**